Tiling tripartite graphs with 3-colorable graphs: The extreme case: Lower bound

-Since there are no triangles and no $C_4$'s in any column, the intersection of a copy of $K_{h,h,h}$ with a column is either a star, with all leaves in the same vertex-class, or a set of vertices in the same vertex-class.
-So each copy of $K_{h,h,h}$ has at most $h+1$ vertices in column 1, $h$ vertices in column 2 and at most $h$ vertices in column 3.
+If a copy of $K_{h,h,h}$ has vertex classes $U_1,U_2,U_3$, then $U_i\subseteq V_j$ for some $j$.
+Since there are no triangles in any column and no $C_4$'s in the natural bipartite subgraphs of a column, the intersection of a copy of $K_{h,h,h}$ with a column is either a star with all leaves in the same vertex-class, or a set of vertices in the same vertex-class.
+So each copy of $K_{h,h,h}$ has at most $h+1$ vertices in column 1 and at most $h$ vertices in each of column 2 and column 3.

 There are three cases for a copy of $K_{h,h,h}$.
 Case 1 has $h$ vertices in each column.
 Case 2 has $h+1$ vertices in column 1, $h-1$ vertices in column 2 and $h$ vertices in column 3.
 Case 3 has $h+1$ vertices in column 1, $h$ vertices in column 2 and $h-1$ vertices in column 3.